omarryhan/nextjs-i18n-example/README.md

 A side effect of this component is that it changes the document's language, when clicked, to the language it redirected to.

 Note: Mostly borrowed from next-translate.
-I would've imported it if it weren't for our custom context hook.
+I would've imported it if it weren't for the fact that next-js call their own hook from within this component.

 #### `changeDocumentLanguage`

 Given a language prefix on the browser, sets it to \<html>'s lang attribute.
 Use when changing langugaes. `Link` automatically handles that for you.

+#### `setI18nCookie`

+Sets a cookie with a name of: `preferred-language` to your cookies.
+Only works in the browser.
+See `pages/[language]/index.tsx` to see how this cookie is loaded on the server.

 #### `getI18nAgnosticPathname`